-- 1.11.1 Flags shall be limited to constitutional flags only (City, County, State and Federal and the Armed Services). - 1.11.2 The total number of flagpoles per parcel or platted lot shall be limited to three (3). - 1.11.3 Flagpole height shall be limited to 40 feet adjacent to single-family residentially zoned property and 60 feet adjacent to other commercial and industrial zoned property. - 1.11.4 Flags should be removed when damaged or discolored and disposed of in an appropriate manner
+- 1.11.1 Flags shall be limited to constitutional flags only (City, County, State and Federal). - 1.11.2 The total number of flagpoles per parcel or platted lot shall be limited to one (1). - 1.11.3 Flags should be removed when damaged or discolored and disposed of in an appropriate manner